 Regional Development Victoria Delivering for Rural and Regional Victoria logo

-They are joined on the Partnership by the Chief Executive Officers (CEOs) of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the Partnership) and a representative from the Victorian Government.
+They are joined on the partnership by the Chief Executive Officers (CEOs) of our local government areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the partnership) and a Deputy Secretary from the Victorian Government.

 Members